erichonorez/ddd/introduction.md

 ### Service company

 When you are a service company things become complicated.
 The domain could seems the same at first sight but it is definitely not.
 In a multi-tenant application the domain of your application has a parameter more: the **provider** aspect.

+### Ubiquitous Language

+Discuss about domain and identify if there are concepts with several names of a name with several meaning depending on the context.
+Then define a dictionnary of all allowed terms.